-More so than anywhere else, CIOs in Nordic regions believe that their organisations rank digital business and digital transformation as their number one objective.
+More so than anywhere else, CIOs in Nordic regions believe that their organizations rank digital business and digital transformation as their number one objective.

 Winning businesses focus on digital